eclipse-archived/ceylon-lang.org/code/contribute.md

 - `ceylon run` runs a ceylon toplevel method, takes similar arguments to `java`
 - `ceylon doc` generates documentation for ceylon files, takes similar arguments to `javadoc`

-### Parser, Typechecker and Model
+### Parser and Typechecker

-They are part of the ceylon-spec project.
+They are part of the ceylon/typechecker component.
 Best to ask Emmanuel or Gavin about that part, or by [filing an issue](https://github.com/ceylon/ceylon-spec/issues).

 ### Generator